Vorselon/5e-Homebrew-Death-Knight/Main.md

 Whenever you hit with a weapon attack, you may spend X Runic Power to [deal maximum damage instead of rolling] | [increase the damage die of your weapon for this attack by 1 ie d4 goes to d6, d6 to d8 etc] ONLY ONE NOT SURE WHICH | IF SECOND: You may increase the die multiple times by expending a corresponding amount of Runic Power.

+### On a Pale Horse
+3rd Level Feature
+Your movement speed is increased by 5 feet when on foot and by 10 feet when mounted.
+This is increased to 10 feet on foot and 20 feet while mounted at 11th level, and to 15 feet on foot and 30 feet while mounted at 18th level.

 ### Howling Blast
 3rd Level Feature